 Grilling gives the corn such beautiful, dark splotches of color.
 For best results, put dry ears of corn in lines of direct heat.
 (There are a few areas of my gas grill, where food browns the fastest.
 If your grill is similar, aim the ears for those spots.)

 Don’t move the ears of corn too much, because you want them to have time to gain nice black spotting.
 After you’ve gotten some shading in one area, give the ears a spin with your tongs until all of it has gotten some heat.
 Close the hood on the grill between turns, so that the corn can cook inside as well.
 (You may hear some popping.
 That likely means your ears are about done.)

 If the weather isn’t grilling-appropriate, I’m sure boiled or steamed corn would also work here.
 Just dry the ears before applying the sauce.

 Make this buffalo-style grilled corn on the cob for your summer barbecues or Fourth of July festivities.
 And who knows?
 Maybe you too will find love or friendship in the silverware drawer.

-See how to make buffalo corn on the cob here:
+See how to make buffalo corn on the cob in this video:

 P.S.
 Every week I’m sharing a new cooking video!
-This week’s is the buffalo-style grilled corn on the cob video above.
+This week’s is the buffalo corn on the cob video above.
 Click the embedded link to see last week’s video for peach and black bean salsa.